Test the Installation¶

 try using the verbose command format to troubleshoot:

 All access to the SecureDrop servers should be performed over SSH from the Admin Workstation.
-To aid in troubleshooting, physical logins via TTY are supported, but require 2FA to be configured.
-See the 2FA setup guide for information how to enable console logins.
+To aid in troubleshooting, login via a physical keyboard attached to the server is also supported.

 On each server: